fmaury/Twitbot_Giveaway/README.md

 ## Example

-Get 10 tweet (default value) about PSG and retweet those with more than 5 RT
+Get 10 tweet (default value) about PSG and retweet those with more than 5 RT (it's in the config file)
 ```
 python3 twittbot_launcher.py -a first_account -m psg
 ```

-Get 20 trending tweet in France (it's in the config file) and retweet those with more than 5 RT
+Get 20 trending tweet in France (it's in the config file) and retweet those with more than 5 RT (it's in the config file)
 ```
 python3 twittbot_launcher.py -a first_account -t -n 20
 ```